Scheduled MonumentsEnglandBowl barrow on Longside Moor, 450m north of Harewood Grange

 What is Bowl barrow on Longside Moor, 450m north of Harewood Grange?

-Bowl barrow on Longside Moor is a Bronze Age burial monument situated on moorland north of Harewood Grange in Derbyshire.
+Bowl barrow on Longside Moor is a Neolithic or Bronze Age burial mound located in Derbyshire, approximately 450 metres north of Harewood Grange.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017919.

 Who is responsible for protecting Bowl barrow on Longside Moor, 450m north of Harewood Grange?